Asthma Exacerbations Model¶

 The number of exacerbations predicted by the model is then:

-\(N_{\text{asthma}}\): the number of people in a given year, age, sex with asthma
+\(N_{\text{asthma}}\): the number of people in a given time interval, age, sex with asthma

-\(\eta_{\text{prev}}\): the prevalence of asthma in a given year, age, and sex, from Occurrence Model 1: Crude Occurrence
+\(\eta_{\text{prev}}\): the prevalence of asthma in a given time interval, age, and sex, from Occurrence Model 1: Crude Occurrence

 and number of hospitalizations is:

-\(N_{\text{exac}}^{\text{(pred)}}\): the predicted number of exacerbations (of any severity) for a given year, age, and sex
+\(N_{\text{exac}}^{\text{(pred)}}\): the predicted number of exacerbations (of any severity) for a given time interval, age, and sex

 \(P(\text{hosp})\): the probability of hospitalization due to asthma given the patient has an asthma exacerbation